1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

 	 - Castro wanted to produce a record amount of Zafra, though the target was not reached by Castro

 10. Federation of Cuban Women (FMC):
-     - Was founded in 1961 by Vilman Espin, a gurilla figher
+     - Was founded in 1961 by Vilman Espin, a gurilla figher in Sierra Maestra.
+     - Started by rehabilitating prostitutes but later convinced Castro of Womens equality.
+Wiorked on a familiy codes
 11. Bay of Pigs:

 12. Marxist-Leninists: